-After you have created the necessary variables in Adobe Analytics, linked them to Dynamic Media Classic events, and completed the necessary implementation steps, you can test the setup.
+After you have created the necessary variables in Adobe Analytics, linked them to Adobe Dynamic Media Classic events, and completed the necessary implementation steps, you can test the setup.
 You can test and verify that the data is being captured, inside Adobe Analytics itself.
 If the setup works here, then no further steps are needed.
-Assuming you followed the steps above and linked your Dynamic Media Classic event data to one or more custom traffic variables, then follow this workflow to test your data inside Adobe Analytics.
+Assuming you followed the steps above and linked your Adobe Dynamic Media Classic event data to one or more custom traffic variables, then follow this workflow to test your data inside Adobe Analytics.

 To test the integration by viewing an Adobe Analytics report:

 Start an Adobe Dynamic Media Classic viewer from your account, particularly one that broadcasts the metric that you want to obtain, and interact with it to create some event data.